 Payung

 The southern and western side side of Payung island (east of padar) offers a very interesting underwater landscape, with huge rocks that almost give the impression of a wreck dive.
 At the southern tip, at 5 m depth, you will find a rock in the shape of a cannon.
-There are lots of canyon and crevices to explore, and the fish and invertebrate life is diverse and abundant.
+There are lots of canyons and crevices to explore, and the fish and invertebrate life is diverse and abundant.
 There are big schools of surgeons and smaller yellow snappers (Lutjanus kasmira) and L. quinquelineatus).
 Typical for dive sites in the southern part of the park visibility is not very good (5-10 meters), the water is cooler, and the rocks are covered with soft coral, gorgonians, and feather stars.
 This site should be dived at slack-tide, preferably a slack of low tide.
-Two dives possible, one descending at the northwetern tip (near the rocks that almost break the surface) then dive with the slope on your left (15-30 meters), turn around at the southern most end of the island and work your way back at 10 m depth.
-The second dive starts at the southeastern side, around the southern tip of the island (20-35 meteres depth), then back at 5-15 meters depth.
+Two dives possible, one descending at the north-western tip (near the rocks that almost break the surface) then dive with the slope on your left (15-30 meters), turn around at the southernmost end of the island and work your way back at 10 m depth.
+The second dive starts at the southeastern side, around the southern tip of the island (20-35 meters depth), then back at 5-15 meters depth.

 Nusa Kode